kelssslan/StableMatching/README.md

 This program was created and tested using Python 3 on Google's colab platform.

-The program can be run using terminal.
+**The program can be run using terminal.
+Navigate to the folder where the .py file is located open the .py file**

 The user inputs two integers in the format (n k ).
 Where n is the number of students and hospitals and k is number of possible rankings.